 In Part 1 of this series of downsizing blogs, I introduced you to the downsizing debate that some people experience at certain stages of life.
 Whether to downsize?
 Why, when and how to downsize well?
 I shared with you a two-minute video which condenses twelve months of my personal downsizing journey.
 From making the decision to decluttering, finding the potential new home, planning, organising, moving, and renovating my home to future-proofing my retirement.

-In Part 2, I explore in more detail some of the research that’s available to help people decide whether to downsize.
+In this blog, I explore in more detail some of the research that’s available to help people decide whether to downsize.
 Admittedly, I did some of this research after downsizing my home.
 It was only by personally experiencing the dilemmas and fears surrounding this whole issue that I fully discovered the wider imperatives, the barriers and the benefits of downsizing.
 I want to help people make positive and timely decisions about downsizing, by sharing my retrospective learning in this article.

 The remaining parts of this blog look in more detail at the decision to downsize:

 - the emotions surrounding decluttering and letting go

 - the surrounding contexts such as age, financial situation and health matters

 - and the practicalities of planning, organising and moving.

 To help with all phases I automatically applied business change principles, to plan and organise the many facets of downsizing.
 This helped keep my stress levels low.